BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_18.md

 Use an Escape Rope or Dig to save time if you'd like, and return to Tanzan Cove.
 Surf across the cove and enter the Tanzan Mountain entrance here.
 Climb down the rocks.

 In the next room, you can find an *Exp.
-Candy XL* as well as a hidden *Super Repel*, *Escape Rope*, 2 *PokéSnax*, *Purple Shard*, *Stardust*, and *Great Ball*, as well as tons of mining rocks.
+Candy XL* as well as a hidden *Super Repel*, *Escape Rope*, 2 *PokeSnax*, *Purple Shard*, *Stardust*, and *Great Ball*, as well as tons of mining rocks.
 Once you get everything, break the ground by using Magnitude or Earthquake twice in battle once more.

 The floor will collapse, creating a new climbing wall.
 Head down.
 In the next room, talk to the Green Crystal to get Larvitar to move.
 You can get a hidden *Green Shard* and *Awakening* in here.
 Proceed to the next room.